Cray-HPE/docs-csm/operations/node_management/Node_Management_Workflows.md

         IPAddress = ""
         ```

-    1. Controller requests an IP address from KEA via DHCP, and KEA's DHCP helper will update the ethernet interface in HSM with a IP Address:
+    1. Controller requests an IP address from KEA via DHCP.

+    1. KEA's DHCP helper updates the Ethernet interface in HSM with a IP address.

-        For example, KEA's DHCP helper will update the node controller `x1000c0s0b0` ethernet interface in HSM a IP:
+        For example, the following [CLI][cli] command displays the Ethernet interface in HSM
+        for `x1000c0s0b0`.

         ```bash
         cray hsm inventory ethernetInterfaces list --component-id x1000c0s0b0 --format toml
         ```

-        Example output:
+        Example output for an HSM Ethernet interface for node controller `x1000c0s0b0`,
+        after KEA's DHCP helper has updated it with an IP address:

         ```toml
         [[results]]